 And then, after taking just a couple more photos, my iPhone quickly became full again.
 What gives????

 Your iCloud Photo Library Explained!

 Your iCloud Photo Library is a backup AND a photo-sync service.
-That’s why when you delete a photo in one place, it deletes that photo from all devices using the same Apple ID.
-But storing all those photos potentially takes up a lot of your iDevice’s Storage.
+That’s why when you delete a photo in one place, it removes that photo from all devices using the same Apple ID.
+But storing all those photos often takes up a lot of your iDevice’s Storage.

 When you open a photo, your device downloads a device-optimized version of that photo from iCloud.
 The full-resolution version remains on iCloud and isn’t downloaded until you edit or share the photo.

 So, How Do I Get More Storage Space on My iPhone?